When and how often can a debt collector call me on the phone?

 The Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors from placing repeated or continuous telephone calls to you or having telephone conversations with you with the intent to annoy, abuse, or harass you.
 “Placing a telephone call” includes telephone calls that the debt collector makes and that go into voicemail.

 In addition, the Debt Collection Rule creates certain “presumptions” to help determine whether debt collectors have violated this law.
 The debt collector is presumed to violate the law if they place a telephone call to you about a particular debt:

 - More than seven times within a seven-day period, or

 - Within seven days after engaging in a telephone conversation with you about the particular debt.

-Generally, the term “particular debt” means each of your debts in collection, so the limits apply per debt.
-If a debt collector is collecting on multiple debts, there may be other considerations in determining a violation.
-In the case of student loan debt, depending on the facts, multiple debts could be counted together as one “particular debt.”
-If so, the limits would apply to those debts as a group.
+The limits generally apply per debt but in the case of student loan debt – depending on the facts – multiple debts could be counted together as one “particular debt,” so the limits would apply to those debts as a group.

-The call frequency presumptions only apply to calls placed by the debt collector to you.
-The presumptions only apply to telephone calls, so they don’t apply to text messages, emails, in-person interactions, or social media.
-There are other protections that apply to those methods of communication.
+Keep in mind that these presumptions only apply to telephone calls placed by the debt collector to you and don’t apply to other forms of communication, including text messages, emails, in-person interactions, or social media messages, which have other protections.

 For more information about repeated or continuous telephone calls or telephone conversations, review the Debt Collection Rule FAQs or see Section 7.1 in the .
-Your state laws may provide more protection than the FDCPA or the Debt Collection Rule.
-Check with your You have a right to ask a debt collector to stop contacting you.
-If you are contacted or sued by a debt collector, you may want to contact a lawyer who represents consumers in debt collection matters.
+Your state laws may also provide additional protections, and you can check with your